anoop142/keralavision-cli/README.md

 # keralavision-cli
 A Command Line Utility to display information about your Kerala Vision Broad band by scraping the webpage.

-Written in C (C99) without using any html parsing libraries.
+Written in C (C99) without using any html parsing libraries for no specific reasons.

 ## Dependency
 libcurl